 Dr. Janaki Subramanyan graduated from Daulat Ram College, University of Delhi, in 1978.
 She did her M.Sc., M.Phil. and Ph.D. from the Department of Botany, University of Delhi.
 Subsequently, she moved on to the Publications and Information Division of the ICAR, New Delhi, as a Subeditor (English).
 Dr. Subramanyan joined Miranda House in 1991 and has been teaching courses on cell biology, cell and molecular biology, genetics and biotechnology, plant physiology, plant metabolism, and biology.
 She has been associated with the D.S.
 Kothari Centre in the college as a mentor for summer interns, INSPIRE and other workshops as a resource person, and DU Innovation Projects as a project investigator.
-She has eleven research papers, ten poster presentations, seven popular articles, and two book reviews to her credit.
+She has twelve research papers, ten poster presentations, seven popular articles, and two book reviews to her credit.

 Dr. Madhu Bajaj received her education from University of Delhi with B.Sc. from S.G.T.B.
 Khalsa College in 1980 followed by B.Ed from Department of Education (C.I.E.) in 1981.
 Then she did her post-graduation from Department of Botany in 1983 followed by Ph.D. with specialization in reproductive biology of higher plants in the year 1989.
 She has been teaching courses on cell biology, cell and molecular biology, genetics, plant biotechnology, plant physiology, plant metabolism, and plant anatomy.
 She was a CSIR Research Associate at the Department of Botany for one year and was appointed as ad-hoc Lecturer in the Department of Botany during the academic session 1990-91.
 She has five research publications in journals of repute.